 Adultery is another fault-based reason for divorce.
 If a petition is filed on the grounds of adultery, the other spouse’s infidelity must be documented.
 These claims cannot be taken lightly, as the accused spouse may experience denial, shame, and anger.
 A petition can be filed if a spouse has been convicted of a felony, incarcerated for a year, and hasn’t been pardoned.
 Lastly, abandonment is a fault-based ground for divorce.
 To prevail, a petitioner or divorce attorney must show that the other spouse intentionally abandoned them and has not returned for one year.

 The court’s decision to grant a divorce on fault-based grounds is crucial in the division of marital assets.
 If a petitioner provides sufficient proof of abandonment, felony convictions, adultery, or cruelty, the court may give the wronged spouse a larger share of the marital estate.
 Texas’ Family Code doesn’t guarantee a 50/50 split; rather, it guarantees a fair division based on the grounds described above.
 The courts have substantial leeway in making property awards, and most of the time they do so based on whether the petition was filed as fault-based or no-fault.
 A lawyer will help clients understand how the state’s laws apply to their situation.

 Divorces are complicated even under the best of circumstances, but they don’t have to be life-altering.

 With help from an experienced divorce attorney, a client can dissolve his or her marriage and move on with life.
-Request a consultation online or call The Williamson County Jackson Law firm for more information about your divorce situation.
+Request a consultation online or call the Jackson Law firm for more information about your divorce situation.